-The Brazilian Federal Public Prosecutor's Office (MPF) is a government institution, independent of the three branches of the government, that is responsible for defending citizens against abuses and negligence by the government, and defending public property against attacks by individuals in bad faith.
-MPF actively promotes and guarantees the development of a democratic society in Brazil, with an emphasis on representing minorities and disadvantaged populations.
+The Brazilian Federal Public Prosecutor's Office (MPF) is a government institution, independent of the three branches of government, that is responsible for both defending citizens against government abuse and for defending public property.
+In addition, the MPF actively promotes the development of a democratic society in Brazil, emphasizing the representation of minorities and disadvantaged populations.
 In particular, the MPF has recently taken a much more active role in combating illegal activities that result in negative social and environmental impacts, such as illegal gold mining.
-However, prosecutors are often challenged to properly assess the financial penalties for individuals and companies that commit infractions related to illegal mining activities.
+However, Brazilian prosecutors often lack the proper methodology to assess the financial penalties for individuals and companies that commit infractions related to illegal mining activities.

 Photo: Deforestation from illegal mining activities in Brazil.